AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-file-type-settings.md

     * If necessary, select a different fonts directory from the **Font source** drop-down menu.
 This drop-down menu lists fonts directories specified in **Home &gt; Settings &gt; Core System &gt; Core Configurations**.
     * Select one or more fonts from the **Available Fonts** list and click **Add**.
 These fonts are added to the **Fonts to Unembed** list.
-    * If you want to unembed some fonts that don't exist on the forms server, enter the names of those fonts in the **Add fonts to unembed** box.
+    * If you want to unembed some fonts that don't exist on the Forms Server, enter the names of those fonts in the **Add fonts to unembed** box.
 Click **Add**.

    >[!NOTE]
    >